FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 | `OTHER` | A value not listed here; should have a `PHRASE` substructure |

 :::note
 It is known that some users have interpreted `BIRTH` to mean "genetic parent" and others to mean "social parent at time of birth".
-Definition differ in many circumstances (infidelity, surrogacy, sperm donation, and so on).
+Definitions differ in many circumstances (infidelity, surrogacy, sperm donation, and so on).
 Hence, applications should refrain from asserting it has either meaning in imported data.
 :::

 :::note